Which site would you like to visit?

-The first three of these are proud survivors from the nineteenth century—their legacy secured by having stockpiled old vintages during and after the Phylloxera epidemic of the the 1870s.
+The first three of these are proud survivors from the nineteenth century—their legacy insured by having stockpiled old vintages during the Phylloxera epidemic of the 1870s.

 The Barbeitos, on the other hand, entered the business much later, in 1946.
-Yet, their accomplishment could be even greater, given not only the number of firms that have since vanished, but the fact that they entered the business during a particularly dark time for Madeira.
+Yet, their accomplishment is nearly as great, given not only the number of firms that have since vanished, but the fact that they entered the business during a particularly dark time for Madeira.

 During World War II, production and sales had ground to a virtual halt.
 The U.S. market disappeared because of a government ban on poorly made Portuguese glass bottles.
 And for six years, marauding U-boats made it nearly impossible to ship wine to Madeira’s most important market, the United Kingdom.

 As a result, far more companies were leaving the business than were joining.
 But Mario Barbeito had faith in the future.
-He also believed—just as Charles Blandy, H.M.
-Borges and João D’Oliveira had nearly a century earlier—that the value of great Madeira could only go up as it became older and production of young vintages declined.
-And so, a former accountant for Borges, Barbeito went around the island buying substantial stocks of priceless old vintages from important families.
+He also believed—just as Charles Ridpath Blandy, H.M.
+Borges and João D’Oliveira had done decades earlier—that the value of great Madeira could only go up as it became older, and production of young vintages declined.
+And so, a former accountant, Barbeito went around the island buying substantial stocks of priceless old vintages from important families.

 Thanks to her efforts, now-famous Barbeito wines like 1795 Terrantez, 1834 and 1875 Malvasia, and 1863 Bual began to make regular appearances at auction in London.
 This built a lasting reputation for the Barbeito name among Madeira collectors.